-According to Circular No. 28/2015/TT-BLDTBXH dated 31 July 2015 ("Circular 28") of the Ministry of Labor - War Invalids and Social Affairs guiding the implementation of Article 52 of the Employment Law 2013 and Decree No. 28/2015/NĐ-CP of the Government dated 12 March 2015 regulating the implementation of the Employment Law on unemployment insurance, from 01 January 2009, the Bank is obliged to pay unemployment insurance to eligible employees at 1% of their salary fund allocated for unemployment insurance.
-According to Decision No. 28/2021/QĐ-TTg of the Prime Minister, from 01 October 2021, the Bank is entitled to a reduction in the unemployment insurance contributions rate from 1% to 0% within 12 months.
-From 01 October 2022, the Bank must pay unemployment insurance to eligible employees at the old rate specified in Circular 28.
+According to Circular No. 28/2015/TT-BLDTBXH dated 31 July 2015 ("Circular 28") of the Ministry of Labor - War Invalids and Social Affairs guiding the implementation of Article 52 of the Employment Law 2013 and Decree No. 28/2015/NĐ-CP of the Government dated 12 March 2015 regulating the implementation of the Employment Law on unemployment insurance, from 01 January 2009, the Bank and its subsidiaries in Vietnam are obliged to pay unemployment insurance to eligible employees at 1% of their salary fund allocated for unemployment insurance.
+According to Decision No. 28/2021/QĐ-TTg of the Prime Minister, from 01 October 2021, the Bank and its subsidiaries in Vietnam are entitled to a reduction in the unemployment insurance contributions rate from 1% to 0% within 12 months.
+From 01 October 2022, the Bank and its subsidiaries in Vietnam must pay unemployment insurance to eligible employees at the old rate specified in Circular 28.